Monroe County, New York

-Monroe County is a county in the Finger Lakes region of the State of New York.
-The county is along Lake Ontario's southern shore.
-At the 2020 census, Monroe County's population was 759,443, an increase since the 2010 census.
-Its county seat and largest city is the city of Rochester.
+Monroe County is a county in the U.S. state of New York, located along Lake Ontario's southern shore.
+As of 2022, the population was 752,035, according to Census Bureau estimates.
+Its county seat and largest city is Rochester.
 The county is named after James Monroe, the fifth president of the United States.
-Monroe County is part of the Rochester, NY Metropolitan Statistical Area.
+Monroe County is part of the upstate Rochester, NY Metropolitan Statistical Area.
+The county is part of the Finger Lakes region of the state.

 History

-When counties were established in the Province of New York in 1683, the present Monroe County was part of Albany County.
+When counties were established in the province of New York in 1683, the present Monroe County was part of Albany County.
 This was an enormous county, including the northern part of the State of New York as well as all of the present State of Vermont and, in theory, extending westward to the Pacific Ocean.
 This county was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now in Vermont.

 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 One of the other pieces, Tryon County, contained the western portion (and thus, since no western boundary was specified, theoretically still extended west to the Pacific).
 The eastern boundary of Tryon County was approximately five miles west of the present city of Schenectady, and the county included the western part of the Adirondack Mountains and the area west of the West Branch of the Delaware River.
 The area then designated as Tryon County now includes 37 counties of the State of New York.
 The county was named for William Tryon, colonial governor of New York.

 In the years prior to 1776, most of the Loyalists in Tryon County fled to Canada.
 In 1784, following the peace treaty that ended the American Revolutionary War, the name of Tryon County was changed to Montgomery County in order to honor the general, Richard Montgomery, who had captured several places in Canada and died attempting to capture the city of Quebec, replacing the name of the hated British governor.

 In 1789, Ontario County was split off from Montgomery.
 The actual area split off from Montgomery County was much larger than the present county, also including the present Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Orleans, Steuben, Wyoming, Yates, and part of Schuyler and Wayne counties.

 Genesee County was created by a splitting of Ontario County in 1802.
 This was much larger than the present Genesee County, however.
 It contained the present Allegany, Cattaraugus, Chautauqua, Erie, Niagara, Orleans, Wyoming, and portions of Livingston and Monroe counties.

 Finally, Monroe County was formed from parts of Genesee and Ontario counties in 1821.